ucarion/saml/README.md

 You should also be aware of this important bit of security context:

-* **An Identity Provider can put *anything* they like in a SAML assertion.** An identity provider is allowed to put steve.jobs@apple.com as a user in their IdP, no email verification required.
-While you should let Identity Providers control the users in the account they are configured for, but you should not allow Identity Providers to touch accounts they aren't in control of.
+* **An Identity Provider can put *anything* they like in a SAML assertion.**
+  There is no guarantee that Identity Providers won't put fake users in their Identity Providers.
+For example, an identity provider is allowed to put steve.jobs@apple.com as a user in their IdP, no email verification required.

-  For example, if you have two customers called AliceInc and EvilCorp, you should make sure that EvilCorp can't log into AliceInc just because they added alice@aliceinc.com to their corporate IdP.
+  There is no global SAML police.

+  If you don't keep this in mind, you might accidentally introduce vulnerabilities in your SAML implementation.
+For instance, if you rely on an `email` attribute in SAML logins to decide what user to log someone in as, then an attacker could log in as anyone they like just by adding a phony user to their IdP with the right email, and then sending you a SAML login with that email.

+  What this means for you is: trust a SAML provider *only* within the context of the account that has established a trust relationship with a SAML provider.
+  What Company A's Identity Provider says should not have *any* bearing on what they can do with respect to Company B's resources in your product.

 ### A Playbook for Introducing SAML